-When increasing the number of target repetitions in a dataset, the use of temporal messages increases.
-As the repetition chance $p$ increases, the percentage of messages that are used for $\ominus^n$ increases for all agent variants.
+When the repetition chance $p$ increases, the percentage of messages that are used for $\ominus^n$ increases for all agent variants.
+We observe no other notable differences (\eg differing temporal strategies or emergence rates) between the different values of $p$; therefore, this is the only difference reported.
 On average, \basen networks demonstrate the same chance of using a message for $\ominus^n$ as the dataset repetition chance.
 This means that while the percentage increases, it is only due to the increase in the repetition chance.
-If a dataset contains 75\% repetitions, on average, each message will be used as an accidental $\ominus^n$ 75\% of the time.
-For example, if the language does not have temporal references and uses a given message to describe an object, this message will be repeated every time this object appears.
-This means that for every repetition, the message could be considered a message indicating a \emph{previous} episode, whereas, in reality, it is just a description of the object.
 In contrast to the \basen networks, for \temporaln and \temporalrn networks, the average percentage does reach 100\%.
 This means that messages the agents designate for $\ominus^n$ are used more often than the repetition chance.